Projected Robust PCA with Application to Smooth Image Recovery: Introduction

 A variety of matrix and vector norms are used in this paper.
 For a vector $\bv=(v_1,...v_p)^\T$, $\|\bv\|_q=\sum_{1\le j\le p} (\|v_j\|^q)^{1/q}$ is the $\ell_q$ norm, $\|\bv\|_0$ the $\ell_0$ norm (number of nonzero entries).
 For a matrix $\bM=\{M_{i,j}, 1\le i\le n, 1\le j\le m\}$, $\|\bM\|_{\tvec(q)}=\big(\sum_{i,j}|M_{i,j}|^q\big)^{1/q}$ is the entry-wise $\ell_q$-norm.
 In particular, $\|\bM\|_{\tvec(2)}$ is the Frobenius norm and also denoted as $\|\bM\|_F$, $\|\bM\|_{\tvec(0)}$ is the number of non-zero entries in $\bM$.
 Moreover, $\|\bM\|_q=\left[\sum_{i}\sigma^q_{i}(\bM)\right]^{1/q}$ is the Schatten $q$-norm, where $\sigma_i(\bM)$ are the singular values.
 In particular, $\|\bM\|_1$ is the nuclear norm (sum of the singular values) and also denoted as $\|\bM\|_*$.
 Furthermore, $\|\bM\|_{2,1}=\sum_{j}\|M_{\cdot,j}\|_2^2$ is a mixed $\ell_{2,1}$ norm.
 In addition, $\bM_{i,\cdot}$ is the $i$-th row of $\bM$, $\bM_{\cdot,j}$ is the $j$-th column, $\tvec(\bM)$ is the vectorization of $\bM$, $\sigma_{\min}(\bM)$ and $\sigma_{\max}(\bM)$ are the smallest and largest singular values, respectively, and $\bM^+$ is the Moore-Penrose inverse of $\bM$.
 Finally, we use $\bI_n$ to denote an identity matrix of dimension $n\times n$, and $\otimes$ to denote the Kronecker product.

 The rest of the paper is organized as follows.
-Section \ref{sec:smooth} introduces the interpolation matrices and shows its connection with projected robust PCA.
+Section \ref{sec:smooth} introduces the interpolation matrices based PRPCA.
 In Section \ref{sec:computation} we discuss the computation of (\ref{obj}) with proximal gradient algorithm.
-Section \ref{sec:theorem} provides main theoretical results, including identifiability conditions and statistical recovery guarantees.
+Section \ref{sec:theorem} provides main theoretical results, a sharp finite sample statistical recovery guarantee is provided for PRPCA.
 We conduct a comprehensive simulation study in Section \ref{sec:sim} and a real image data analysis in Section \ref{sec:lenna}.
 Section \ref{sec:conclusion} includes conclusions and future directions.